Architecture 360s – Documenting A Point in History

 We were commissioned to create architecture 360s inside the renowned Millennium Mills building.
 Millennium Mills is one of London’s most famous derelict buildings, having been featured in film, television, music videos and in the exploits of urban explorers.

-Overlooking the Royal Docks in London’s Docklands is the old Millennium Mills building.
+The old Millennium Mills building overlooks the Royal Docks in London’s Docklands.
 This flour mill was built in 1905 and aimed to mill enough flour to ‘bring white bread to the masses’.
-The mill was partially destroyed during World War I when a nearby munitions factory exploded.
-In 1920 Spillers (who were also a millers, but who were moving into the dog food business) bought it, and rebuilt it in 1933, hence its clear art deco looks.
+It was partially destroyed during World War I when a nearby munitions factory exploded.
+In 1920 Spillers (who were also a millers, but who were moving into the dog food business) bought it.
+They rebuilt it in 1933, hence its clear art deco looks.
 Destroyed in the Second World War, the mill was thus rebuilt again in 1953.
 The Royal Docks closed in 1981, and with the transportation advantage gone, many of the businesses relocated.
 Millennium Mills has lain derelict ever since.

 The Silvertown Partnership has secured £3.5bn funding to regenerate the Silvertown area, with £12m of this funding going to the Millennium Mills building.
 The Mills will be transformed into a centre for business and enterprise, with the area around featuring 3,000 new homes, bolstering the city’s affordable housing stock.